RealCodeManio/Clever.login/CONTRIBUTING.md

 Sometimes, we'll have a backlog of issues that need to be fixed.
 Do everyone a favor and start going through those.
 It's a quick way to make everyone like you a little bit more.

 That's it.
 And don't forget, <i>to have fun.</i>

+**This repository hosts the UI for 3kh0 v4!
+If you want to contibute a game, make a pull request on [https://github.com/3kh0/3kh0.github.io](https://github.com/3kh0/3kh0.github.io)!**